leobudima/elogii-blog/content/how-to-prevent-late-deliveries.md

 Certain times of the year, like holidays, often cause a surge in orders since they are prime time for eCommerce.

-[**Meeting seasonal demand **](https://elogii.com/blog/meeting-seasonal-demand/)can be challenging both to you and your fulfillment team, leading to delivery delays.
+[**Meeting seasonal demand**](https://elogii.com/blog/meeting-seasonal-demand/) an be challenging both to you and your fulfillment team, leading to delivery delays.

 But these delays can happen to anyone.